Especially relevant for operations-heavy businesses with real workflow complexity.

 Practical examples

-• Turning technician notes into clearer customer updates
+- Turning technician job notes into clear, consistent customer summaries

 Construction / Trades